d-oliveros/isomorphine/README.md

 Isomorphine is a webpack loader that lets you access server-side modules in the browser.
 It works by injecting an rpc routing layer behind the scenes.

 When requiring a server-side entity from the browser, the module is provided as a mirror of the server-side entity.
 This mirror will automatically transport any method call to the server, and resolve the results in the browser seamlessly.
-When accessing a module from the server's execution context, the module is resolved as-is, without any mirroring or routing whatsover.
+When requiring a module from the server's execution context, the module is resolved as-is, without any mirroring or routing whatsover.

 You can securely share and use server-side code in the browser (for example your database models) and eliminate data fetching boilerplate.
 The server-side modules will not be required directly in the browser, so you can require modules containing browser-incompatible libraries.